modmail-dev/Modmail/README.md

  - Then go to the Deploy tab in your [Heroku account](https://dashboard.heroku.com/apps) of your bot app, select GitHub and connect your fork (usually by typing "Modmail").
  - Turn on auto-deploy for the `master` branch.

-### Hosting for patrons
+### Hosting for Patreons

-If you don't want to go through the trouble of setting up your very own Modmail bot, and/or want to support this project, we offer the all inclusive installation, hosting and maintenance of your Modmail with [**Patron**](https://patreon.com/kyber).
+If you don't want to go through the trouble of setting up your very own Modmail bot, and/or want to support this project, we offer the all inclusive installation, hosting and maintenance of your Modmail with [**Patreon**](https://patreon.com/kyber).
 Join our [Modmail Discord Server](https://discord.gg/etJNHCQ) for more info!

 ### Locally